Richard Mouw, Barry Cytron, Patricia Hampl, et al.

 FR.
-UGOLNIK: Well, you know, on the one level that seems to me, you know, an almost impertinent question to ask.
+UGOLNIK: Well, on the one level, that seems to me an almost impertinent question to ask.
 Impertinent in the sense that, yes, it was a tremendous tragedy.
 And yes, so many people died.
-And yes, I feel it, you know, as well as any American does.
-But at the same time, you know, that same question can be asked at the bedside of any person, you know?
-And I’ve heard that voice at the bedside of people, you know, who are themselves dying.
-And dying sometimes, you know, well past their three-score years and ten.
-And, you know, they feel pain.
-And they feel that, you know, this thing, life, which is so good and so dear to them is being torn away.
+And yes, I feel it, as well as any American does.
+But at the same time, that same question can be asked at the bedside of any person.
+And I’ve heard that voice at the bedside of people who are themselves dying.
+And dying, sometimes, well past their three-score years and ten.
+They feel pain.
+They feel that this thing, life, which is so good and so dear to them is being torn away.
 And they, too, can ask the same question.

-And when we lose a child or, you know, when we lose someone young and full of hope and life that’s close to us, any one of us can ask that question.
+When we lose a child, or when we lose someone young and full of hope, and life that’s close to us, any one of us can ask that question.
 Where is God?
 Where is God right now?
-And certainly, you know, some of the massive massacres and tragedies that have occurred in human existence demand the same question.
+And certainly some of the massive massacres and tragedies that have occurred in human existence demand the same question.

 So this terrible thing that happened to us was but a participation in the human condition.
-And then we can ask, Where is God in this?
+Then we can ask, where is God in this?
 Where is God.
-I would say that, you know, God is suffering with us, you know?
+I would say that God is suffering with us.
 God is with us in this tragedy.
-God has, in God’s own self and God’s own being, you know, subjected God’s self to all of our vulnerabilities, all of our humanity, our body, our blood.
-And that’s where God is, with us, right now, you know, at the same place, at the same place that we are.
-If we imagine God to dwell in a place of remoteness, you know, prosperity, immunity from everything that we endure and from everything that we experience, you know, we’ve made God at the same time into something alien, you know, something other than us.
+God has, in God’s own self and God’s own being, subjected God’s self to all of our vulnerabilities, all of our humanity, our body, our blood.
+And that’s where God is, with us, right now, at the same place that we are.
+If we imagine God to dwell in a place of remoteness, prosperity, immunity from everything that we endure and from everything that we experience, we’ve made God at the same time into something alien, something other than us.
 God’s with us.